 Dr. Romano practices holistic medical arts under a National Board Certification and a Connecticut State Licensure.
 His education includes an undergraduate Bachelor of Arts degree with a specialization in Human Kinesiology, and a Doctorate of Naturopathy.

-Dr. Romano integrates western medical sciences with eastern healing philosophies to impart to his patients a SAFE, EFFECTIVE, and NOURISHING way to restore health in their lives.
+His naturopathic approach is to integrate western medical sciences with eastern healing philosophies to impart to his patients a SAFE, EFFECTIVE, and NOURISHING way to restore health in their lives.

 Holistic medical art services employed by Dr. Romano include:

 - Biotherapeutic Drainage

 - Nutritional guidance

 Dr. Romano focuses on serving individuals, teens and children seeking relief from a wide range of physical ailments including pain, fatigue, insomnia, anxiety, and chronic illness.

 is a Movement Therapist, currently pursuing a M.S. in Traditional Chinese Medicine.
 Upon graduation he will be a Licensed Acupuncturist and a Clinical Chinese Herbalist.
 Having initially been certified in two styles of Yoga (Kripalu & Kundalini), Spencer has gone back to graduate school in order to increase his skill and subtlety in promoting health and wellbeing.
 His BA’s were in Classical Civilizations & Religious Studies with an emphasis on Eastern Religious Traditions.